better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 ---

 To improve data availability, participants in the network can choose to act as seeds.
-This is similar in concept to a pub in Secure Scuttlebutt: seeds are always-on nodes that automatically track discovered projects, thereby increasing the availability of these projects on the network.
+This is similar in concept to a pub in [Secure Scuttlebutt][ssb]: seeds are always-on nodes that automatically track discovered projects, thereby increasing the availability of these projects on the network.